Quantum-Optics-LKB/xp2nlse-ml/README.md

 ```
 ## Workflow

-1. **Create Your Setup**: Design your experimental or simulation setup.
+1. **Create Your Setup**: Design your experimental setup.
-2. **Record Output parameters**: Take note of all the parameters of the output camera that the dataset will need to represent.
+2. **Record Output parameters**: Take note of all the parameters of your system to ensure the data you will generate will be able to represent your system.
 3. **Generate Training Data**: The data is generated using [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) based on your parameters.
 4. **Train the Model**: Train the model using the generated data.
 5. **Estimate your parameters**: Apply the trained model to new data to estimate parameters.